 Of course, there are also the multi-day treks on the Inca Trail or other less crowded routes, but we didn’t consider those since we likey treks, but we no likey sleeping in tents.

-Train+bus to Machu Picchu
+The comfortable way to get to Machu Picchu

 Now I can tell you about the relatively comfortable, non-daredevil way to get to Machu Picchu.